-The reference image of a classic Porsche Speedster was photographed using a Canon EOS 30D that was converted for infrared capture using an exposure of 1/100 sec and f/16 at ISO 200.
+The reference image of a classic Porsche Speedster was photographed using a Canon EOS 50D converted for infrared capture by Life Pixel using an exposure of 1/100 sec and f/16 at ISO 200.
 It was captured as an RAW file and opened in Adobe Camera RAW.

 When hand coloring, the Eraser tool is your best friend.
 Even if you use a graphics tablet and stylus it’s impossible (for me anyway) to paint around small details, so don’t try.
 Just paint and then use the Eraser tool with the image set at a high magnification so you can see those small details and erase the blue or whatever color in case you “go outside the lines.”
 I also used the Eraser tool to remove the blue color from the car’s trim areas such as chrome strip, rocker panel moldings, and logos.
 This process requires a small brush and patience but makes for more finished looking job.

-You can keep adding additional layers—one for each different color—until you think you’re finished.
+You can keep adding additional layers, one for each different color, until you think you’re finished.
 In this case, I used a pale yellow on the wheels and while dedicated Porschephiles will probably cringe at this color scheme on a classic Speedster, I thought it added an element of fun.
-You can use whatever colors make you smile.
+You can use whatever colors that make you smile.
 A little tweak with Curves to bump of the contrast and cropping to remove some of the grass at the bottom of photo and you’re finished.